chrishayesmu/XCOM-Uncooker/README.md

 # Known issues

+## Some assets are organized into folders, but most are not

+Sorry, figuring out where all the assets should go is pretty tedious and I haven't finished it yet.
+Future versions of the uncooker will likely do a better job organizing the UPK files.

 ## Shaders/textures are missing, objects render as all black

+> If you didn't copy the contents of the `replacement-packages` folder as mentioned in the installation steps, close the UDK and do so.
+It will help with a lot of these missing shaders.

 Shaders are very tricky to uncook, and for this project, they largely aren't.
 The problem is that UE Materials have all of their non-parameter expressions removed in the cooking process.
 This is because the shader is shipped pre-compiled in the various shader cache packages, so the expressions aren't needed at runtime.
 (Parameter expressions remain, presumably for use in some form of runtime binding.)